rjayroach/dry-auth/README.md

 * A User Preferences view for a single user to update their profile
 * A menu system to access the above
 * A view for history changes stored by PaperTrail (todo)
+* Auth Profiles for 3rd party authentication credentials mapped to the User

 ## Dependencies